Gibberlings3/Documentation/readmes/readme.c#sodtweaks.english.txt

 DESCRIPTION

-1 Ending Independent on PC Replies
+1 Ending Independent of PC Replies
 -----------------------------------
 This component prevents the "assassin escape" ending to trigger if the deeds of the PC qualify for the "ducal release" ending, independent on whether the PC lists all of his/her deeds at the final hearing.
 This is also for players who don't want to click through more reply options than necessary.